mngembu/Web-scrapper-for-product-search/README.md

-# Web Scrapper for Product Search on Amazon
+# Web Scraper for Product Search on Amazon

 Welcome to the Amazon Web Scraper for Product Search!
 This project is designed to help you search for products on Amazon and retrieve detailed information about them.
 This can be useful for market research, price comparison, and monitoring product availability.